 Two patterns of billing currently prevail in radiology.
-A total charge for the radiology service, to include both professional fees and technical costs, is made by radiologists working in offices, clinics and, under some circumstances, in hospital x-ray departments.
+A total charge for the radiology service, to include both professional fees and technical costs, is made by radiologists working in offices, clinics and, under some circumstances, in hospital or ambulatory surgery center x-ray departments.

-In a majority of voluntary hospital radiology departments, the radiologist submits a separate statement to the patient for his professional services.
-The hospital charges for use of the department facilities and the services of its employees.
-This pattern is similar to the charges made by the hospital for the use of delivery rooms or surgical suites.
+In a majority of voluntary hospital or ambulatory surgery center radiology departments, the radiologist submits a separate statement to the patient for his professional services.
+The hospital or ambulatory surgery center charges for use of the department facilities and the services of its employees.
+This pattern is similar to the charges made by the hospital or ambulatory surgery center for the use of delivery rooms or surgical suites.
 Such charges are entirely separate from the fees charged by obstetricians and surgeons.
-In most separate radiology billing situations, the total will approximate the amount billed singly by the radiologist in their office or billed singly by the hospital.
+In most separate radiology billing situations, the total will approximate the amount billed singly by the radiologist in their office or billed singly by the hospital or ambulatory surgery center.